lindacom/LAMP/README.md

 3. Set up the LAMP stack - Linux, Apache, MySQL, PHP using the command line
 4. Open, check and run the servers and est installation
 5. Make Mysql installation secure
-6. Install Wordpress in the LAMP environment
+6. Install WordPress in the LAMP environment
+7. Configure Apache to point to WordPress

 Installing a virtual box
 ========